SPSquonK/useleSS/README.md

 This source is developped on Visual Studio 2022 with the C++lastest option.
 C++latest is used instead of C++20 because MSVC doesn't have range support with the C++20 option for some reasons.
+A recent version of C++ is used because I want to improve in modern C++, and it is dumb to not use it in a project that does not have any restriction that goes against it.

 ## Getting started